Primariuz/Personal-Web-2/README.md

 ## Features

-- Feature 1
+- About
-- Feature 2
+- Portfolio
-- Feature 3
+- Contact

 ## Contributing